-Tokyo is the most beautiful and peaceful capital city in Japan where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional places.
-A rumour, I had heard that travelling to Tokyo is very expensive.
+Tokyo is the most beautiful and peaceful capital city in Japan, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional places.
+A rumor, I had heard that traveling to Tokyo is very expensive.
 My tour to Japan has discovered an ample travel guide to visit Japan on a cheap budget that will help every tripper who is craving to see the beauty of Tokyo.

 After nine hours journey, when the plane reached Haneda Airport, I had become amused to see the beauty of Japan.
-Tokyo is both the economic and political centre of the country.
-It is one of the most populous capital cities in the world, and the total population is around 37.4 million.
-This beautiful city has become the host of many international programs and events for example three G7 Summits and the Summer Olympics in 1964.
-The airport decorated by the digital poster and banner declared they are going to be the host of the 2020 Summer Olympics.
+Tokyo is both the economic and political center of the country.
+It is one of the most populous capital cities globally, and the total population is around 37.4 million.
+This beautiful city has become the host of many international programs and events, for example, three G7 Summits and the Summer Olympics in 1964.
+The airport decorated by the digital poster and banner declared they would be the host of the 2020 Summer Olympics.

 Japanese are very kind, humble, helpful, and polite that I perceived during conversation and asking for help from them.
-I was thinking that how these Japanese people were indulged in the Second World War.
+I thought that how these Japanese people were indulged in the Second World War.
 Really there is no country in the world immune from stereotypes.
-I had a very confusing concept pertaining to Japanese people until visiting Tokyo.
+I had a very confusing concept about Japanese people until visiting Tokyo.
 Confusions have been faded away when I spent five days here.

 According to my pre-planned, I decided to stay with my friend instead of a hotel.
-He lives in the Akabane area; it is around 30 kilometres far from the Haneda International airport.
-So, I was looking for the station where can get the train to go to Akabane.
+He lives in the Akabane area; it is around 30 kilometers far from the Haneda International airport.
+So, I was looking for a station where can get the train to go to Akabane.
 I asked a Japanese police officer to help me to find the train station which one takes me there.
-I became amused to see his hospitability; because, he had taken me to the exact location from where I can get the train.
+I became amused to see his hospitability; because he had taken me to the exact location from where I can get the train.
 He also paid money for my ticker because of not having the Japanese currency.
-The tickets cost ¥1400 and the journey takes 55 minutes.
+The tickets cost ¥1400, and the journey takes 55 minutes.
 Finally, he bowed to exchange greetings when saying goodbye to me.
-It is a tradition in Japan to bow during exchanging greetings with each other.
+It is a tradition in Japan to bow while exchanging greetings with each other.

-I caught the last train from Haneda Airport Terminal 3 Train Station and after 55 minutes, I arrived at Akabane station at 11:45 AM.
-I saw my friend waiting for me outside of the station wearing an anti-cold jacket.
+I caught the last train from Haneda Airport Terminal 3 Train Station, and after 55 minutes, I arrived at Akabane station at 11:45 AM.
+I saw my friend waiting for me outside of the station, wearing an anti-cold jacket.
 It made me amused.
-I felt very cold whenever I came out of the station; because this area was not under air-condition.
+I felt freezing whenever I came out of the station; because this area was not under air-condition.
 Instantly, I got out my jacket from my baggage and put it on to protect myself from bitterly cold weather.
-I am always afraid of cold weather, but it is true that I enjoyed the cold weather in Japan.
+I am always afraid of cold weather, but I indeed enjoyed the cold weather in Japan.

 It was three minutes’ walking distance from the station to my friend’s house, so we started to walk, and finally, we reached our destination at 12:30 PM.
-It is the second time when I became astonished to see that my friend did not lock his house.
+It is the second time I became astonished that my friend did not lock his house.
 For my curiosity, I asked him why not lock his house when getting outside.
-He replied to me that there is a very rarely house robbery incident in Japan; even though, you leave your houses without locking them.
+He replied that there is a rare house robbery incident in Japan, even though you leave your houses without locking them.

 Figure 1: Oshiage Station Near Skytree

-The next morning, I woke up very early to get ready and for participating in a conference held by the University of Tsukuba.
+The next morning, I woke up very early to get ready and participate in a conference held by the University of Tsukuba.
 This is the first time I fall in love with the beauty of Japan to see the amazing weather.
-It was very cold weather with windy and falling snow.
-This is my first experience to see falling snow in my life.
+It was freezing weather with windy and falling snow.
+This is my first experience of seeing falling snow in my life.
 I had a dream to experience this kind of atmosphere that I had only seen in the cinema.
 My dreams came true through the Japan tour.
-It is my habit to capture photos; therefore, I captured some photos inside and outside of the station.
+It is my habit to capture photos; therefore, I captured some photos inside and outside the station.
 Now I know how to purchase a ticket at the ticket machine that the Japanese police officer taught me yesterday night.
 I purchased my ticket to get to the University of Tsukuba.

 I joined the APEC- Tsukuba International Conference XIII, and they offered a buffet lunch for all participants.
 There was no doubt that this conference paved the new way for me to be connected with academic life in the future.
 The university appointed few guides to ease our movements in new places.
-The guides took us to a restaurant for having lunch.
+The guider took us to a restaurant to have lunch.
 It was my first opportunity to test Japanese food.
-I thought I will not feel comfortable eating Japanese food when I saw them on the table.
-My concept turned into reverse when I tested them.
+I thought I would not feel comfortable eating Japanese food when I saw them on the table.
+My concept turned reverse when I tried them.
 These foods were very delicious that everyone enjoyed them.

 The gift-giving etiquette is another ritualistic and meaningful custom in Japan.
 They offer gifts on many occasions; for example, they provided many traditional gifts for all participants at the conference.
 Nobody can deny the cordial hospitality offered by the University of Tsukuba.
-Along with me, all participants who come from many countries became glad to them as well as praised.
+Along with me, all participants who come from many countries became glad to them and praised them.
 They are treating us very politely.
-I became confused several times when I was thinking about how they attack Pearl Harbor in 1941 upon the United States.
-According to my opinion, Tokyo is the most secure and peaceful capital in the world for living without the hassle.
+I became confused several times when I thought about how they attacked Pearl Harbor in 1941 upon the United States.
+In my opinion, Tokyo is the most secure and peaceful capital in the world for living without the hassle.

-On the fourth day, I with my friend followed the train to visit SKYTREE also the tallest tower in Japan located at Sumida, Tokyo.
+On the fourth day, I with my friend followed the train to visit SKYTREE, also the tallest tower in Japan located at Sumida, Tokyo.
 It costs only JP¥450 and around 30 minutes from Akabane station to Oshiage Station (SKYTREE) but need to change platform two times.
-Since 2011, it is the tallest structure in Japan extended its full height of 634.0 meters, and making it the second tallest tower and structure in the world, after the Canton Tower, and the Burj Khalifa.
-The primary objective to use this tower is for broadcasting purposes, for example, they use it for TV signal and radio waves for national broadcaster NHK, as well as few numbers TV channels.
+Since 2011, it is the tallest structure in Japan, extended its full height of 634.0 meters, and made it the second tallest tower and structure globally, after the Canton Tower and the Burj Khalifa.
+The primary objective to use this tower is for broadcasting purposes; for example, they use it for TV signal and radio waves for national broadcaster NHK and few numbers TV channels.

 Every day they allow only 10,000 tourists to visit the sky tree.
 The ticket option is divided into three types such as combo ticket, Tembo gallery, and Tembo deck.
 The price of the tickets is around JP¥10,000 for all three decks.
 Tourists can visit only one or two or all three decks as per their wish.
-My excitement gets palpable when I was lifting up to the top floor of the Sky Tree.
-We had visited all three decks.
-The appearance of the tower changes with changes in the colour of light.
+My excitement gets palpable when I was lifting to the top floor of the Sky Tree.
+We had visited all three decks—the appearance of the tower changes with changes in the color of light.

 Figure 4: The Main Entrance of the Tokyo Skytree

 There are many places where you can buy souvenirs, gifts, and food cheaply.
-I purchased some pens, gift items, and great souvenirs at decent prices from Nakamise Street, Asakusa.
-It’s an awesome street to visit and walk along on your path to see the traditional temple, and along the walk, you can buy snacks, traditional gifts like kimonos and sandals, jewellery, phone cases, bags, and hats.
+I purchased some pens, gift items, and great souvenirs at reasonable prices from Nakamise Street, Asakusa.
+It’s an awesome street to visit and walk along on your path to see the traditional temple, and along the walk, you can buy snacks, traditional gifts like kimonos and sandals, jewelry, phone cases, bags, and hats.
 Japanese people are well organized into a hierarchy.
 They always respect the senior people in every sector.
 Traditionally, seniority acted as the prime qualification for holding a higher rank.
-I have noticed that many juniors leave their seat for senior citizens when I travelled on the train.
+I had noticed that many juniors left their seat for senior citizens when I traveled on the train.

 In short, Tokyo is not an ordinary place that I forget easily.
 According to Japanese architect Tadao Ando “Look at London or Paris: they’re both filthy.
 You don’t get that in Tokyo.
 The proud residents look after their city.”
-Travelling to Tokyo was not only a tour it was my experience that I earn in a proper way.
+Traveling to Tokyo was not only a tour but also it was my experience that I earn properly.
 I can forget my tour but cannot forget my experiences.
-So, if you love travelling, you will love Tokyo!
+So, if you love traveling, you will love Tokyo!

 This is a Travelogue Examples for Students & Travelogue Sample that will help the student to expand knowledge.
 We really appreciate your comment and suggestions.